-Marketing Channels FAQs and examples
+Marketing Channels FAQs

 See Create Marketing Channel Processing Rules for definitions of fields displayed on the Marketing Channel Processing Rules page.

 Every implementation of marketing channel processing rules can differ, depending on your tracking codes.
 Configuring rules that provide results you are looking for can require some creative thinking to solve problems.